"splink" is happy and "phrouth" is scary: Emotion Intensity Analysis for Nonsense Words: Corpus Analysis

 To assess the quality and reproducibility of our best-worst-scaling annotations, we calculate split-half reliability\footnote{We use available implementations from \citet{bwsnaacl2016}: \url{http://saifmohammad.com/WebPages/BestWorst.html}.} (SHR) for each emotion and summarize the results in Table~\ref{shr_nonsense}.
 We observe that Spearman's $\rho$ correlation values for the nonsense words are consistently below our real word annotations, with differences between .08 and .25 points.
 Still, numbers indicate that annotations are strongly correlated.

-Similar patterns hold for Pearson's $r$. \textit{Joy} shows the highest $r$ variation between the annotation of real and nonsense words ($r$=.87 vs .68); the emotion \textit{surprise} shows the smallest difference ($r$=.66 vs .58), but the absolute values of such correlations also lower than those obtained for other emotions.
+Similar patterns hold for Pearson's $r$. \textit{Sadness} shows the highest $r$ variation between the annotation of real and nonsense words ($r$=.88 vs .68); the emotion \textit{surprise} shows the smallest difference ($r$=.71 vs .60), but the absolute values of such correlations also lower than those obtained for other emotions.

-Comparing our real word reliability scores to those found in Saif Mohammad's lexicon, we observe that we also obtained highest results for \textit{joy} than for emotions like \textit{anger} and \textit{fear}.
+To compare these results to past research, we observe our real word reliability scores to those found in work describing the NRC lexicon (column NRC\,AIL in Table~\ref{shr_nonsense}).
+Similar to such work, we also obtained highest results for \textit{joy} than for emotions like \textit{anger} and \textit{fear}.
 However, their results are generally higher, which might be an effect of dataset size, and accordingly, a potentially better familiarization of their annotators with the task.
 Figure~\ref{fig:density} shows the distribution of the emotion intensity values.
 The plots for all emotions are similar and follow a Gaussian distribution.

 In Table~\ref{tab:topten}, we report the top ten nonsense words with the highest emotion intensity values for each emotion.
 These suggest some hypotheses relative to how annotators decide on the emotion intensity.
 Orthographical similarity to words with a clear emotional connotation might have led to the emotion association to the nonsense words.
 For instance, \textit{juy} and \textit{flike} resemble the words \textit{joy} and \textit{like}.
 Other nonwords might be interpreted by means of onomatopoeic associations that arguably evoke events, like \textit{throoch} or \textit{shrizz} for \textit{surprise} and \textit{snulge} or \textit{druss} in \textit{disgust}.